ByzantineFailure/dnd-house-rules/BeastFeats.md

 Animal companions and familiars are a great part of DnD!
 However, as characters level they tend to become more of a burden than a help.
 The rules laid out here are intended to allow them to remain useful without becoming overpowered.

-As a summary, beasts gain hit dice as their owners level.
+As a summary, beasts gain hit dice and feats as their owners level.

 ## Qualifying for these rules